Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 tokenUsage: number;

-The synthesis prompt needs to accomplish five things: ingest all reports with their completeness metadata, identify convergent evidence across threads, generate ranked hypotheses, assign confidence scores, and flag gaps that reduce certainty.
+The synthesis prompt has to do five things: ingest every report with its completeness metadata, identify convergent evidence across threads, generate ranked hypotheses, assign confidence scores tied to evidence weight, and surface the gaps that cap confidence.

 synthesis-prompt.tsfunction buildSynthesisPrompt(reports: SubagentReport[]): string {